 - Your email signature, utm_source=email-signature

-How is the link served up to people?
+How is the link served to your audience?
 Think of this as the delivery method or communication channel for the link.
 It is the most general value in your UTMs.

 Some examples of common medium values: